Plains-wanderer

 On-ground works include strategic weed control, rabbit control and predator control.
 Plains-wanderer grassland habitat is monitored with active management of grazing to maintain habitat.
 Ecological grazing has been carried out at two key reserves in north-central Victoria, Terrick Terrick National Park and Bael Bael Grassland Nature Conservation Reserve.
 Fauna monitoring and fencing is also carried out as part of the program.

-Department of Environment, Land, Water and Planning, Victoria
+Department of Energy, Environment and Climate Action, Victoria

 In June 2017 a $300,000 biodiversity on-ground action initiative was directed to Plains-wanderer conservation.
 This will be of great assistance in undertaking urgent conservation activities by project partners.